THE REWARD OF SACRIFICING

 • The key to promotion is humility.

-In other words, the key to reward is putting God first.
-That is why God made sacrifices essential to the Christian Faith—He wants to bless you.
-And when you examine yourself, you know your heart is never at peace until you obey God according to His terms.
-Sacrificial living releases the peace of God into our lives.
+In other words, the key to reward is putting God first!
+That is why God made sacrifices essential to the Christian Faith—He wants to bless you!

 (Transition) Christians cannot escape the call to sacrificial living—it’s intrinsic to the faith.
 Since that’s so, we need to understand how our sacrifices affect God.